Tualatai County: Landmarks

 During World War II, U.S. Marines built an airstrip that spanned Leone, Vailoatai and Taputimu.
 Unfortunately, the airstrip could not be used due to prevailing winds, which made take-offs difficult.
 Only two planes were able to make use of the airstrip before it was abandoned.
 Government facilities and residential units have since been built over the old airstrip.

 In 1965, the Leone High School was opened in Vailoatai and Leone.
 The school was designed for students from the Western District and transfer students from Manu'a.

-In 1972, the Le'alā Shoreline in Taputimu and Vailoatai was designated as a National Natural Landmark by the National Park Service.
+In 1972, the Leʻala Shoreline in Taputimu and Vailoatai was designated as a National Natural Landmark by the National Park Service.
 Le'alā Shoreline is a young flow of basalt, inter-bedded with layers of tuff that illustrates erosion by wave action.
 The site is covered with dense tropical vegetation.

-The Fogama’a Crater in Fūtiga and Vaitogi was also designated as a National Natural Landmark in 1972.
-Fogama'a Crater is one of very few illustrations of the most recent episode of volcanism in American Samoa.
+The Fogamaʻa Crater in Fūtiga and Vaitogi was also designated as a National Natural Landmark in 1972.
+Fogamaʻa Crater is one of very few illustrations of the most recent episode of volcanism in American Samoa.

 In 1986, Fagatele Bay National Marine Sanctuary in Fūtiga was designated by the National Marine Sanctuary Program.

 The Seumālō Ridge rises over 120 meters (400 feet) high along the western and northern sides of Fagatele Bay, while the eastern side of the bay is bounded by Manautuloa Ridge at over 60 meters (200 feet) high.

 In 2015, the Malaeloa Itū'au Olo Site was nominated for the National Register of Historic Places.
-It is located 1.5 miles north of the junction of Malaeloa Road and Route 001, and it consists of a raised earth platform, with three lower levels of terraces, and two lunate-shaped moundsand trenches.
+It is located 2.4 kilometers (1.5 miles) north of the junction of Malaeloa Road and Route 001, and it consists of a raised earth platform, with three lower levels of terraces, and two lunate-shaped moundsand trenches.

 In 2018, the only landfill site in American Samoa – located in Fūtiga – was reported to have only two years left before it reached its limit.
 The American Samoa Power Authority (ASPA) was unable to find another site in the territory and instead began recompacting the site in Futiga.
 By digging up the landfill and recompacting it, the landfill may be usable for up to fifteen years longer.